-Eligibility: Students who have successfully passed the Marketing Department qualifying exam, the first year and second year paper and who have completed all required coursework will be considered by the PhD Committee for attendance at the AMA Doctoral Consortium.
+Eligibility: Any Penn PhD student who (a) has completed all PhD requirements except for the dissertation proposal and defense, and (b) is nominated by their dissertation (co-)advisor, who must be on the standing faculty in marketing.
 There have been occasions in the past when we have chosen not to send any student to the AMA Doctoral Consortium; we may make a similar choice at any point in the future.